 Business Intelligence.
 BI for short.
-You may heard this term being bandied around in software circles.
+You may hear this term being bandied around in software circles.
 Basically, it’s a computer-aided methodology that businesses use to turn raw data into intelligent decisions.
 The level of involvement can vary between computer-aided decision-making for your analysts and planners, and full automation.

-With the continuing abundance of data that we all seem to accumulate, BI is becoming an essential part of harnessing all of the potential within this data, and systems which can support this will ultimately help businesses to transform.
+With the continuing abundance of data that we all seem to accumulate, BI is becoming an essential part of harnessing all of the potentials within this data, and systems that can support this will ultimately help businesses to transform.
 Agribusinesses are no exception to the rule and indeed, why should they be?
 All companies can utilise software to help them to take advantage of their data, effectively analyse it, and support them to dramatically improve the decision making process.

 BI software helps to interpret data with insight based on fact, not ideas.
 It also enables you to extract data from multiple different systems and tools, bring it together, run various queries, and from here create relevant reports including visuals of the intelligence produced.
 This information can then be made readily available to executive leaders and management teams, as well as the wider team, to support business changes and transformations.